plugget/.github/profile/README.md

 Why not use PyPI?
 - PyPI only installs packaged python modules.
 But many Blender scripts are not packaged, e.g. [this](https://github.com/absolute-quantum/cats-blender-plugin) addon.
-- Addons are not supposed to be installed as a Python module.
-A pip install would install them to site packages, isntead of in the addons folder.
+- Addons aren't meant to be installed as Python packages.
+Pip installs to `site packages`, instead of `addons`.
-- Using pip, is not something users are comfortable with.
-Only devs who know git will use this.
+- Most users (mostly artists) are overwhelmed by a pip install in a console.
 Plugget targets casual users, e.g. artists, who prefer a UI instead of a console.
 - Plugget also supports other languages than Python, e.g. Maxscript & Unreal plugins

 What about WinGet, chocolatey, etc?
 These solutions install `apps`, Plugget installs  `plugins for apps`